wdporter/i-am-that-vuepress/24-god-is-the-all-doer-the-jnani-a-non-doer/readme.md

 **Q:**&ensp;There must be some difference.

 **M:**&ensp;God is the all-doër, the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> is a non-doër.
-God himself does not say, “I am doing all”.
+God himself does not say, “I am doïng all”.
 To Him things happen by their own nature.
 To the *jnani* all is done by God.
 He sees no difference between God and nature.
 Both God and the *jnani* know themselves to be the immovable centre of the movable, the eternal witness of the transient.
 The centre is a point of void and the witness a point of pure awareness; they know themselves to be nothing, therefore nothing can resist them.

-**Q:**&ensp;How does this look and feel in your personal experience?
+**Q:**&ensp;How does this look and feel in your personal experiënce?

 **M:**&ensp;Beïng nothing, I am all.
 Everything is me, everything is mine.
 Just as my body moves by my mere thinking of the movement, so do things happen as I think of them.
 Mind you, I do nothing.
 I just see them happen.

 **Q:**&ensp;Do things happen as you want them to happen, or do you want them to happen as they happen?

 **M:**&ensp;Both.
 I accept and am accepted.
 I am all and all is me.
 Beïng the world, I am not afraid of the world.
 Beïng all, what am I to be afraid of?
 Water is not afraid of water, nor fire of fire.
-Also I am not afraid because I am nothing that can experience fear or can be in danger.
+Also I am not afraid because I am nothing that can experiënce fear or can be in danger.
 I have no shape nor name.
 It is attachment to a name and shape that breeds fear.
 I am not attached.
 I am nothing, and nothing is afraid of no thing.
 On the contrary, everything is afraid of the Nothing, for when a thing touches Nothing, it becomes nothing.
 It is like a bottomless well — whatever falls into it disappears.

 **Q:**&ensp;Isn’t God a person?